jarlehansen/springfox-loader/README.md

 If the `@ApiOperation` annotation is present, these values will be used.
 * __listValueProps__ is used to enable an endpoint that will display all the `@Value`-annotations (key and default value) used in the application.
 The endpoint is displayed in swagger-ui as 'Value-properties'.
 By default this is disabled.
 * __swaggerUiBasePath__ customize the base path to swagger-ui.
 If the value is for example '/documentation', the path to swagger-ui will be '/documentation/swagger-ui.html'.
+* __includeControllers__ add controllers to the swagger configuration that is not registered in the default base package (base on the Application class).

 ### Properties